Frequent Questions About the Regulation of Used Cathode Ray Tubes (CRTs) and CRT Glass

 - 18. What about used CRTs or CRT glass from households, or from businesses that generate less than 100 kg of hazardous waste per month?

 Used CRTs discarded by households are considered "household hazardous waste" and are exempt from hazardous waste regulations (40 CFR section 261.4(b)(1)).
-CRTs discarded by businesses that generate less than 100 kg (220 lbs) of (non-acute) hazardous waste per month are considered "conditionally exempt small quantity generator" (CESQG) wastes and are subject to reduced hazardous waste requirements (40 CFR section 261.5).
+CRTs discarded by businesses that generate less than 100 kg (220 lbs) of (non-acute) hazardous waste per month are considered "very small quantity generator" (VSQG) wastes and are subject to reduced hazardous waste requirements (40 CFR section 261.5).

 The EPA generally encourages recycling of electronics products as they are made from valuable resources and highly engineered materials, including metals, plastics, and glass, all of which require energy to mine and manufacture them.
 Reusing and recycling consumer electronics conserves our natural resources and avoids air and water pollution, as well as greenhouse gas emissions that are caused by manufacturing virgin materials.